istraka/redhat-mw-cloud-quickstart/jboss-eap7.3-clustered-vmss-rhel8/README.md

     - **RHSM Password** - User account password for the Red Hat account.

-    - **RHSM Pool ID for EAP** - Red Hat Subscription Manager Pool ID (Should have EAP entitlement)
+    - **RHSM Pool ID for JBoss EAP** - Red Hat Subscription Manager Pool ID (Should have EAP entitlement)

-    - **RHSM Pool ID for RHEL OS** - Red Hat Subscription Manager Pool ID (Should have RHEL entitlement).
+    - **RHSM Pool ID for RHEL** - Red Hat Subscription Manager Pool ID (Should have RHEL entitlement).
 This is mandatory when selecting BYOS RHEL OS as License Type.
 This should be left blank when selecting RHEL OS License Type PAYG.

     - **Storage Replication** - Choose the [Replication Strategy](https://docs.microsoft.com/en-us/azure/storage/common/storage-redundancy) for your Storage account.